IB2MS/deep-learning-challenge/README.md

 As a result data included 44 features.
 The target variable (y) was `IS_SUCCESSFUL`.
 Then I split The data into training and test subsets.

 ## Compiling, Training, and Evaluating the Model
-The model was required to achieve a target predictive accuracy higher than 75%.
-My first model got me to the point of accuracy rate 72.60% .
-I had to make  a few official attempts using machine learning and neural networks.
+In order to meet the requirement of achieving a predictive accuracy higher than 75%, I developed my initial model, which reached an accuracy rate of 72.9%.
+Subsequently, I conducted several official attempts utilizing machine learning and neural networks to enhance performance.

-# Results:
+# See Results:

 * Model1: (AlphabetSoupCharity.h5) yielded an accuracy score of 72.9%, indicating that 72.9% of its predicted values align with the true values in the dataset.